emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-integration.md

 In case you want to add a new message type, please study the microlearning **Configure a message type**.

 In this microlearning, we will assume that the message type you want to use for this particular integration is already available within your eMagiz project.
-Therefore we will select the message type Configure a message type from the drop-down menu
+Therefore we will select the message type Configure a message type from the drop-down menu.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-integration--select-message-type.png"></p>

 ### 3.2 Editing a integration

+Editing an integration can mean two things within the context of eMagiz.
-Editing an integration means filling in the detailed information belonging to the integration and subsequently change the information.
+The first time you connect a system to eMagiz it means filling in the detailed information belonging to the integration.
+Later on, editing is keeping the information up to date when changes occur.

-Filling in the detailed information in Capture helps you to better Design, Create, Deploy and Manage your integration.
+Providing detailed information in Capture helps you to better Design, Create, Deploy and Manage your integration.
 This detailed information is available when you double click on the line you have just drawn (or select the Edit integration option via the context menu).

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-integration--edit-integration-context-menu.png"></p>